rsrasmu2/EdutainmentGame/README.md

 - move dialogue boxes to bottom?
 - You win!
 Screen once you get your grade to 100% after professor fight
 - Optional: Fix character animation clipping
+- fix background parallax on menu (probably a removeChildren problem?)

 COMPLETE:
 ---------